aplayspace/aplayspace.github.io/collections/_projects/moodlight.md

 These sensors were connected to an ambient lighting system and controlled the hue of the lights: blue was the low arousal anchor, red was the high arousal anchor.

+MoodLight can be used to check-in on your internal state, to accompany a meditation, or in a competitive 2 or more person game in a tug-of-war style game where players try to relax to change the hue of the light to their winning colour.

 ### Articles

 Snyder, J., Matthews, M., Chien, J., Chang, P. F., Sun, E., Abdullah, S., & Gay, G. (2015, February).
 Moodlight: Exploring personal and social implications of ambient display of biosensor data.
 In Proceedings of the 18th ACM conference on computer supported cooperative work & social computing (pp. 143-153).